Medical Laboratory Scientist, IGENZ Limited

 “Lon had the appropriate degree, but more importantly he had shown himself to be conscientious and diligent while undertaking his placement with us.
 We were looking for someone with excellent practical laboratory skills, good knowledge of the biological processes involved, and the ability to communicate with colleagues and other health professionals.
 It’s increasingly difficult to get appropriately qualified individuals with the right mix of personal skills to fill vacant positions.
 Having completed a Bachelor of Medical Laboratory Science, Lon knew exactly what the job entailed and that this was a career path that he wanted to pursue.
 AUT students undertake theoretical and practical training that prepares them for life after university with realistic expectations of what lies ahead.”

-Dr Amanda Dixon-McIver, Senior Scientist, IGENZ Limited
+Dr Amanda Dixon-McIver, Laboratory Director, IGENZ Limited